dmranck/ticketutil/read-the-docs/source/Installation.rst

     For Python 2.6 and lower, an additional package, importlib, may need to be installed.

 * If not installing with pip, a short list of packages defined in the requirements.txt file need to be installed.
-To install the required packages with,
+To install the required packages, type:

 .. code:: python